wdat521/cost-saving-analysis/README.md

 The company is spending roughly 30% of its annual budget for inventory networking services and equipment management.
 Due to the 3-5% price increase of our suppliers, we want to `strategically reduce the inventory budget from 30% to 10%`, factoring in capital, storage, insurance, and obsolescence.
 By the end of 2025, we want to save at least 1M USD.

 ## 📊 Data Overview
-The dataset is simulated using ChatGPT, python, and my knowledge on networking/telecommunication inventory data.
+The dataset is simulated using ChatGPT, python, and my knowledge of networking/telecommunication inventory data.

 **Type:** `pandas.core.frame.DataFrame`